Skip to main content

 When is the ban adopted?

-Food Products: For items such as crisps, soups, and sauces where the smoke flavouring is added solely for extra taste, the phase-out period will be two years, ending in 2026.
+Food Products: For items such as crisps, soups, and sauces where the smoke flavouring is added solely for extra taste, the phase-out period is 2 years, and the food products containing the legacy smoke condensates may continue to be placed on the market until 1st July 2026 and remain until the expiry of their shelf-life.

 Impact on food manufacturers